Olivetti typewriters: ETS 1010 (1982)

+Based on a Syntrex word processing/data processing system.

 ETV 350 (1984)

 The ETV 350 is the successor of ETV 300.
 The box was a bit more compact and instead of one or two 5.25 inch drives it was using the more modern 3,5 inc single sided diskettes with 320 kB.
 Usually the ETV 350 was delivered with ET 111 or ET 115 as keyboard and printer.

 ETS 2010 (1984)

+Based on a Syntrex word processing/data processing system.

 ETV 240 (1984)

 The ETV 240 is a typewriter integrated design.
 On the base board it has two computers, a simpler one, based on NEC 7801 CPU to control the keyboaerd and the ET 115 office typewriter based daisywheel printer and a Z80 CPU based running CP/M 2.2 and the MWP wordprocessor software from ROM.
 The base configuration is diskless, storing all saved documents in battery buffered 32 kB RAM.
 This configuration can be enhanced by adding one 360 kB single sided 3.5 inch floppy drive supporting the same disk and document format as ETV 350.
 The 80x25 characters CRT 12 inch green monitor optionally can be mounted on a pivotable arm.
-Like ET 111 to 116 the print head has also optical sensor to detect type / pich and nationality of the daiswheel.
+Like ET 111 to 116 the print head has also optical sensor to detect type/pitch and nationality of the daisywheel.